redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     </div>
     [...]

 Let's explain carefully.
-Each attribute section must start with the **BEGIN-SLOT** directive and close with the **END-SLOT** directive.
+Each attribute section must start with the **BEGIN-SLOT** directive and it must be closed by the **END-SLOT** directive.

 Attributes must be written in valid **yml** syntax.
 Yml requires a perfect indentation, so the first line defines the indentation for the other attributes:

 .. code-block:: html+jinja